CMB-HD/hdfgclean/README.md

 We start with a set of CMB temperature maps at different frequencies, containing the tSZ and/or CIB and radio sources.
 > **TODO** (make a note somewhere to clarify this?): code allows you to turn off source/cluster subtraction (so you can, for whatever reason, use maps that don't have tSZ or don't have point sources); *but* for sources, if doing the "extrapolation" step (default behavior), it assumes the map has both CIB and radio - i.e., can't turn off extrapolation for only CIB / only radio
-- In MacInnis et. al., we used 0.04 arcminute-resolution simulations generated with `hdsims` (**TODO** : refer them to different section for more info) at 90, 148, 219, and 277 GHz; each map is the sum of the beam- and pixel-window-convolved lensed CMB, kSZ, tSZ, CIB, and radio galaxies, plus instrumental noise, using the instrumental noise levels and beam sizes for [CMB-HD](https://cmb-hd.org).
+- In MacInnis et. al. (2026), we used 0.04 arcminute-resolution simulations generated with `hdsims` (**TODO** : refer them to different section for more info) at 90, 148, 219, and 277 GHz; each map is the sum of the beam- and pixel-window-convolved lensed CMB, kSZ, tSZ, CIB, and radio galaxies, plus instrumental noise, using the instrumental noise levels and beam sizes for [CMB-HD](https://cmb-hd.org/survey-and-instrument-overview/).

 The foreground cleaning is done iteratively by first subtracting point sources or tSZ clusters detected with a signal-to-noise ratio (SNR) above some threshold from the map(s), and then moving down to lower SNR thresholds until the minimum (by default, SNR = 4) is reached.
 On a given iteration, we take the map(s) after the previous iteration and: